ArceusLegend/woocommerce_role_assigner/README.md

 # How to install

-Best and easiest solution is to simply install via the WP plugin interface.
+Best and easiest solution is to simply install via the WP plugin interface (Soon™).
 If you want to download manually, either download the ZIP file and decompress in your `wp-content/plugins` folder, or clone it directly in that same directory with `git clone`.
 You will need to have [composer](https://getcomposer.org/download/) installed in order to download all the dependencies in the
 `composer.lock` file.
 After that, simply go to the WP back end UI, and activate the plugin there.